Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Shield.Break` allows the warhead to always break shields of TechnoTypes.
 This is done before damage is dealt.
   - `Shield.BreakAnim` will be displayed instead of ShieldType `BreakAnim` if the shield is broken by the Warhead, either through damage or `Shield.Break`.
   - `Shield.HitAnim` will be displayed instead of ShieldType `HitAnim` if set when Warhead hits the shield.
+  - If `Shield.SkipHitAnim` is set to true, no hit anim is shown when the Warhead damages the shield whatsoever.
   - `Shield.BreakWeapon` will be fired instead of ShieldType `BreakWeapon` if the shield is broken by the Warhead, either through damage or `Shield.Break`.
   - `Shield.AbsorbPercent` overrides the `AbsorbPercent` value set in the ShieldType that is being damaged.
   - `Shield.PassPercent` overrides the `PassPercent` value set in the ShieldType that is being damaged.